How the Facial Nerve and Parotid Gland Are Connected

 - Monomorphic Adenoma: A benign salivary gland tumor that affects both the parotid gland and upper lip.

-Dr. Azizzadeh and Dr. Larian know any mass in the parotid gland should be carefully evaluated and diagnosed.
-Prior to surgery, Dr. Larian performs a needle biopsy as part of a patient assessment.
-He may request a magnetic resonance imaging (MRI) scan of a patient’s face and neck, too.
+Dr. Azizzadeh and Dr. Larian take a holistic approach to parotid tumor removal.
+They understand that any mass in the parotid gland should be evaluated and diagnosed.
+Therefore, the doctors can perform a needle biopsy as part of a patient assessment.
+They may also request a magnetic resonance imaging (MRI) scan of a patient’s face and neck.
+From here, the doctors examine scans prior to surgery and create a treatment plan designed to help their patient achieve the best results.

 The facial nerve and parotid gland are closely related.
-As such, a patient should seek a team of experts, like Dr. Azizzadeh and Dr. Larian, for safe, effective parotid tumor removal.
+As such, patients who require parotid tumor removal should seek a team of experts like Dr. Azizzadeh and Dr. Larian for safe, effective treatment.

 Request your consultation with Dr. Azizzadeh today